You are listening to Nobel Peace Prize nominee Rush Limbaugh here on the Excellence in Broadcasting Network.

 We have the first with both coaches being close friends.

-We have the first Super Bowl with both coaches being strong confessing Christians, both of whom are clean and articulate.
+We have the first Super Bowl with both coaches being strong, confessing Christians, both of whom are clean and articulate.

-Especially since this is also the first Super Bowl to occur when I have been nominated for the Nobel Peace Prize.
+And as I wrote this clean and articulate, I guess I should now run for president, especially since this is also the first Super Bowl to occur when I have been nominated for the Nobel Peace Prize.

 We have time to squeeze one more in.

-Yes, Jewel in Easton, Pennsylvania.
+Yes, Jewel in Eastern Pennsylvania.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Hi, Russia, I'm a big fan of yours, and you're my hero.
+I'm a big fan of yours, and you're my hero.

 I'm 12 years old.